Panels & Cards

-Panels and Cards are the two most common ways designers and engineers can group content within Sage.
+The two most common ways for designers and engineers to group content within Sage.

 Organizing within Sage